 TRUTH: Attorneys only gets paid on the “net new” money.
-In other words, only the additional money over and above what the homeowner already has already received from the claim.
+In other words, only the additional money over and above what the homeowner has already received from the claim.

 Remember, insurance policies and Texas insurance law provides that the insurance company should pay for the homeowner's attorney’s fees and costs for a wrongful denial of a claim.